This post may contain affiliate links. Please see our disclosure policy.

 Tips

 - Oil-based pomades are like hair butter and tend to last longer and hold firmer than water-based ones.
-Meaning they can be more challenging to wash out, too, sometimes taking a few attempts to get it out completely.
+Meaning they can be more challenging to wash out, too, sometimes taking a few attempts to get the product out completely.
+The cromollient SCE will help to wash the product out of the hair.

 - You shouldn’t need to use too much.
 A little goes a long way.